CooperP1309/diffie_hellman_key_exchange/README.txt

 	CALCULATING THE PRIMITIVE ROOT:

-		Though the definition of a primitive root is simple:
+		Though the definition of a primitive root is simple (where p is a pre-chosen prime number):

 			A positive integer greater than 0 and less than p which, when multiplied by itself between 1 and p-1 times, and modulus against p each time, produces every number from 1 to p-1.